 If you are a dietitian or nutrition professional who wants to build a weight-inclusive business from a justice-informed lens WHILE prioritizing taking care of yourself, so that you can confidently show up for your clients...

 The Liberated Clinician is for you.

 The Liberated Clinician is an intimate six-month weight-inclusive group coaching experience for dietitians and nutrition professionals that incorporates business coaching, mentoring, supervision/case consultations, and community support.

 The group is capped at 12 participants to ensure that everyone has an intimate, personalized experience with plenty of hands-on support.

-36 CEUs have been requested from the CDR for Registered Dietitians.
+Approved for 36 CEUs by the CDR for Registered Dietitians.